 What communities are you a part of?

-I like to think of this question as the jackpot question for discovering new growth hacks or targeting a new growth channel.
+We like to think of this question as the jackpot question for discovering new growth hacks or targeting a new growth channel.
 It’s frequently repeated that quality content is the first step to success in content marketing.
 But most people don’t talk about where and how to promote your content.
 Everyone does the typical Reddit, Hackernews, Growth Hacker, Twitter etc., but what about those smaller communities where your audience might be.

 With this question, you should be able to find out where the majority of your users are hanging out.
 Once you know where most of them are located, you can jump into conversations and subtly promote your product.
 Those are the type of people that are most likely going to be signing up and paying for your product.